-5.5 Another Approach: Fall Back to General Evaluation Contexts
+6.2 Another Approach: Fall Back to General Evaluation Contexts

 The hybrid solution is elegant and duplicates no code, but it depends on both having precise reference counts, and having extra bits in a header to track the linear chain index in objects.
 This is not always available in general.
 However, the precise reference count is only needed for contexts, and one may add limited reference counting just for contexts during the TRMC translation which may work in otherwise garbage-collected systems.
+There is also a solution that requires no reference counts: we can use a distinguished value for the hole and check for this atomically to either update in place, or copy the linear chain up to the hole (this solution was suggested by Gabriel Scherer).

-If there are no bits for tracking linear chains at runtime, another solution may be to instantiate two versions when doing TRMC translation: one that uses fast in-place updating (Section 5.2), and one slower one that uses the general CPS-style translation (Section 4.1) (which is safe to use with non-linear control).
+If there are no bits available for tracking linear chains at runtime, a posible solution is to instantiate two versions of a function when doing TRMC translation: one that uses fast in-place updating (Section 5.2), and one slower one that uses the general CPS-style translation (Section 4.1) (which is safe to use with non-linear control).
 We then generate a wrapper function that picks either one to use depending on whether non-linear control is possible or not.
 For example, if the language has shift/reset, the presence of a reset frame would signify this.
 Similarly, in Koka, each handler has a flag that signifies if it may resume more than once and we can check efficiently at runtime if any such handler is in the current evaluation context.
 The Koka compiler currently uses this technique when using the JavaScript backend.